Kleiber/tpp/README.md

 tpp test <filename>
 ```
 ### ***submit***
-Create a new file to submit without the debug reference and use it inside the file `filename`
+Create a new file to submit without the debug reference and use it inside the file `filename`.
+This is an optional command
 ```bash
 tpp submit <filename>
 ```